 When we sin, we feel great shame and pain – in ourselves, our families, and God Himself.
 Sin causes shame and the penalty for sin is death.

 God understands the shame problem.
 He sent His only Son into the world to solve that problem for us.
 Jesus Christ paid the penalty for our sins and released us from our shame once and for all.
 When Jesus died on the cross, He canceled our sin debts and made forgiveness for each of us possible.

 Then God did an even greater miracle and raised Christ from the dead!

 Jesus wants to walk life’s journey with us.
 He will help us out of the problems we create and keep us in good relationship with God our Father.
 Once you choose to live for Jesus, you can fulfill your family obligations as a son or daughter and serve your new master Jesus.

 Jesus will walk with you and guide you through life’s journey so that you can thrive in this life and enjoy the promise of eternal life.

 It begins with a prayer:

-“Dear Jesus, I admit that I have shamed myself, my family and You.
+“Dear Jesus, I admit that I have shamed myself, my family, and You.
 I need forgiveness from the wrong things I have done.
 I choose to make You Lord of my life.
-Please help me discover joy and the freedom to live without shame as I learn to live for you.
+Please help me discover the joy and the freedom to live without shame as I learn to live for you.
 Guide me through life’s journey and let me bring honor to Your name.
-In Jesus’ name I pray, Amen!”
+In Jesus’ name, I pray, Amen!”

 If you prayed that prayer, please click the button that says: “Yes, I prayed.”
 We would love to hear your story.